 Planning

-Viseu serves as a regional base, with accommodations from €50-120 per night.
-Spring and fall offer ideal weather for vineyard visits.
+Viseu serves as the perfect regional base camp.
+Local hotel accommodations run from €50-120 per night.
+Spring and fall offer the most ideal, comfortable weather for outdoor vineyard visits.

 your ultimate guide to central portugals hidden gems 9